kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-12-the-maasai-market.md

   - paragraph: "Now that the van is full of shopped items, we will  safely drive you back to your hotel, and let you spend time with your newly shopped possesions"

 remarks:
-  - paragraph: This can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!
+  - paragraph: This tour can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!